yabswannalearn/UPSKILL/DS/MYSQL/Intermediate/CASE STATEMENTS.md

 age,
 CASE
 	WHEN age <= 30 THEN 'YOUNG'
-    WHEN age BETWEEN 31 and 50 THEN 'OLD'
+    WHEN age FBETWEEN 31 and 50 THEN 'OLD'
     WHEN age >= 50 THEN 'mamamatay kna'
 END AS AGE_BRACKET
 FROM employee_demographics;